Search

 Note

-On macOS, traffic routing is available only on the main version of the app, which can be downloaded from the NordVPN website.
+On macOS, traffic routing is available only on the direct download version of the app.
 The App Store version of NordVPN doesn't provide the required functionality for your device to act as a traffic routing host.

 What happens when local network permission is enabled?